What is block based coding?

 It is hard to make mistakes when dragging and organizing blocks!
 Learners are able to rapidly see their creations in action without getting bogged down by the syntax complexities of modern programming languages.

-What are some disadvantages?
+What are some disadvantages of block-based coding?

 What are the popular block based coding languages?